Who's most fearsome of them all?

 Vardy has as strong a claim as anyone to be Leicester's greatest player of all time.
 His winding journey from factory worker to the top tier of English football is well known by now, but the speedy striker's position on this list has nothing to do with novelty factor and everything to do with his achievements since the Foxes' promotion in 2014.

 Vardy only scored five times in a debut Premier League campaign where he was frequently fielded out wide, but he exploded into life in 2015/16 – 24 goals helped fire Leicester to the unlikeliest title triumph in English football history.
-He's now fast closing in on 100 goals, and his propensity to deliver against the Premier League's biggest and best only burnishes his credentials.
+He's now passed 100 goals, and his propensity to deliver against the Premier League's biggest and best only burnishes his credentials.

 22. Diego Costa